MrLFW/BashFileManager/progress.md

     2. _**Must**_ exclude folders that start with a '.'
     3. _**Should**_ use the plantuml tool
     4. _**Could**_ implement from scratch (much harder, more marks)
-8. Time/workload estimate information stored in files in subfolders
-    2. _**Should**_ include subtrees costs in parent tree total
 9. Time/workload added to output diagram
     1. _**Could**_ also produce Gantt chart (using plantuml)